ArnaoutLab/diversity/README.md

 # Advanced usage

 The similarity matrix format—DataFrame, memmap, filepath, or function—should be chosen based on the use case.
 Our recommendation is:
-	If the similarity matrix fits in RAM, pass it as a pandas.DataFrame or numpy.ndarray If the similarity matrix does not fit in RAM but does fit on your hard drive (HD), pass it as a cvs/tsv filepath or numpy.memmap
+*	If the similarity matrix fits in RAM, pass it as a pandas.DataFrame or numpy.ndarray
+*	If the similarity matrix does not fit in RAM but does fit on your hard drive (HD), pass it as a cvs/tsv filepath or numpy.memmap
-	If the similarity matrix does not fit in either RAM or HD, pass a similarity function and the feature set file that will be used to calculate similarities.
+*	If the similarity matrix does not fit in either RAM or HD, pass a similarity function and the feature set that will be used to calculate similarities.
 (Note that construction of the similarity matrix is an $O(N^2)$ operation; if your similarity function is expensive, this calculation can take time for large datasets.)

 # Command-line usage
 The diversity package can also be used from the command line as a module (via `python -m`).
 The example below re-uses counts_2b_1 and S_2b from above, saved as .csv files (note `index=False`, since the csv files do not contain row labels):